Ant0wan/Ft_printf-unitest/README.md

 Recently be done:
+- added templates
-- added macro in testings for eseay replacing
+- added macro in testings for easy replacing
 - void function for testing printf
 - added few tests made be not at the right place (conversions)
 - testing function template for printf testing